This Is Not That: Government

 Because here’s the truth: forced virtue isn’t virtue.
 Coerced compassion isn’t compassion.
 State-mandated generosity isn’t justice—it’s the narcotic of nice.
 It numbs our conscience with the illusion of caring while robbing people of the freedom to actually love.

-In short: real justice is never coerced.
+In short: real compassion is never coerced.
 It’s chosen.
 It’s not narcotic.
 It’s nuclear.
 And that’s what the founding documents of America made possible: the liberty for people to get creative, form services, and invite others to give freely where they’re needed most.

 America Isn’t a Democracy